Hispanics and Latinos in Utah: Spanish explorers and Mexican beginnings

-Latin American Immigration to Utah
+Latin American immigration to Utah

 Since its foundation in 1894, Carbon County attracted a diverse group of immigrants as sheepherders, railroad laborers, and coal miners.
 The Mexicans and the Mexican Americans continued to grow in numbers throughout the years.
 Hispanic presence at the end of the nineteenth century played an instrumental role in the development of cattle, sheep, and mining industries and in the irrigation systems of Utah.

 In 1900 the United States Census listed only forty individuals of Mexican nativity living in Utah.
 Spanish-speaking families began to establish homes in Monticello, find employment at Bingham Copper Mine in the Salt Lake Valley, work in the Carbon County coal mines, and find their place in other locations in Utah as new economic opportunities emerged with World War I. In the 1910 Utah Census, there was a total of 199 Spanish-speaking people reported in the state.
 The 1910 Census reported 184 total people from Mexico living in Utah at the time The new century brought many Hispanic immigrants, often from Mexico escaping the Revolution of Mexico.
 Many immigrants settled in Weber County in Northern Utah during this time due to the abundance of railroad and mining jobs.
 Across the United States, Latino immigration boomed post-World War II.
-By 1980, the official count placed Hispanics at 4.1 percent of the population of the state, or 69.260 individuals.
+By 1980, the official count placed Hispanics at 4.1 percent of the population of the state, or 69,260 individuals.

 In the 1990s alone, the Latino population of Utah grew by 138 percent.
 A government focus on tourism in the towns of Park City, Wendover, and others in Utah caused a surge of new jobs that attracted a Hispanic population that would come to call these regions home.
 Some communities in northern Utah in the 1990s saw a 300 percent increase in Latino population.
 The lack of diversity in this immigration destination has increased a sense of racial-ethnic otherness that is not observed in more traditional immigrant destinations, that tend to be urban melting pots.

+The Utah Compact

+The Utah Compact is a document authored by various groups in early 2011, including businesses, religious organizations, and political leaders.
+It is a document detailing five principals regarding the discussion of immigration legislation in Utah.
+It was written following the implementation of new immigration policy in Arizona in 2010.
+Amongst the compact's supporters were groups from the agricultural industry, members of the Salt Lake Chamber of Commerce, a state 'conservative think tank', members of various churches, and a local Latino-focused organization.
+The Church of Jesus Christ of Latter-day Saints also expressed support for the compact, but did not sign it.